-- There were 2,257 mesothelioma deaths in Great Britain in 2022.
-This is slightly lower than the 2290 deaths in 2021, and substantially lower than the average of 2529 deaths per year over period 2012 to 2020. - Male deaths reduced in the last two years whereas female deaths remained broadly level: - There were 1,838 male deaths in 2022 compared with 1,883 in 2021 and an average of 2107 deaths per year over the period 2012-2020. - There were 419 female deaths in 2022 compared with 407 in 2021 and an average of 422 deaths per year over the period 2012-2020. - These trends are consistent with projections that annual deaths in males would reduce during the 2020s whereas in females there would continue be 400-500 annual deaths per year during the 2020s, after which numbers would begin to reduce. - An earlier decline in annual male deaths may be due to particularly heavy asbestos exposures in certain industries that mainly affected men (such as shipbuilding) being eliminated first whereas exposures due to the use of asbestos in construction, which affected many men, but also some women continued after 1970.
+- There were 2,218 mesothelioma deaths in Great Britain in 2023.
+This is slightly lower than the 2,280 deaths in 2022, and substantially lower than the average of 2,508 deaths per year over the 10-year period 2011 to 2020. - Male deaths reduced in the last two years whereas female deaths remained broadly level: - There were 1,802 male deaths in 2023 compared with 1,856 in 2022 and an average of 2,091 deaths per year over the period 2011-2020. - There were 416 female deaths in 2023 compared with 424 in 2022 and an average of 417 deaths per year over the period 2011-2020. - These trends are consistent with projections that annual deaths in males would reduce during the 2020s whereas in females there would continue be 400-500 annual deaths per year during the 2020s, after which numbers would begin to reduce. - An earlier decline in annual male deaths may be due to particularly heavy asbestos exposures in certain industries that mainly affected men (such as shipbuilding) being eliminated first - whereas exposures due to the use of asbestos in construction, which affected many men, but also some women - continued after 1970.

-- Increased variability in the figures, particularly for 2020 and 2021, may have been caused by various factors associated with the coronavirus pandemic. - Over 70% of annual deaths for both males and females now occur in those aged over 75 years.
-Annual deaths in this age group continue to increase while deaths below age 65 are decreasing. - There were 1,755 new cases of mesothelioma assessed for Industrial Injuries Disablement Benefit (IIDB) in 2022 of which 250 were female.
-This compares with 1,920 new cases in 2021, of which 325 were female. - Men who worked in the building industry when asbestos was used extensively in the past continue to be most at risk of mesothelioma.
+- Over 70% of annual deaths for both males and females now occur in those aged over 75 years.
+Annual deaths in this age group continue to increase while deaths below age 65 are decreasing. - There were 1,605 new cases of mesothelioma assessed for Industrial Injuries Disablement Benefit (IIDB) in 2023 of which 205 were female.
+This compares with 1,755 new cases in 2022, of which 250 were female. - Men who worked in the building industry when asbestos was used extensively in the past continue to be most at risk of mesothelioma.